Command Line Interfaces

 None

-The lick training consists of delivering randomly spaced 5 uL water rewards via the solenoid valve to teach the animal that water comes out of the lick port.
-Each reward is delivered after a pseudorandom delay.
-Reward delay sequence is generated before training runtime by sampling a uniform distribution that ranges from ‘minimum_reward_delay’ to ‘maximum_reward_delay’.
+The training consists of delivering water rewards via the lickport at pseudorandom intervals to teach the animal that rewards come out of the lick port.
 The training continues either until the valve delivers the ‘maximum_water_volume’ in milliliters or until the ‘maximum_training_time’ in minutes is reached, whichever comes first.

 - Parameters: